 To make sure you are changing your password on the real site, go to eBay yourself and enter your new password.

-Thoughts on Protecting Your Passwords
+Your take with Protecting Your Passwords

 I'd love to hear from you.
 How do you keep your passwords safe?